Mauitron/Nixian-Jump/README.md

 2. Run `hx-jump` from your terminal or trigger it from your editor
 3. Use the rofi menu to select a section:
    - Type to search (fuzzy-find enabled)
-   - Use arrow keys, tab or mouse to navigate the options
+   - Use arrow keys or mouse to navigate
    - Press Enter or click to select
 4. The script will automatically jump to the selected section in your configuration file